 - 529 Plans: The tax-free use of 529 Investment Plans, formerly reserved for qualified college expenses, has been expanded.
 Beginning in 2018, up to $10,000 per student can be withdrawn annually for private K-12 expenses.

 - Kiddie Tax: Parents who save for college in a Uniform Transfer to Minors Account (UTMA) will likely see a tax increase on investment earnings.
-Earnings over $2,100 are currently taxed at the parent’s tax rate, but, moving forward, earnings will be taxed at the rate used for trust funds, representing an increase for all but those in the highest tax bracket (for whom it is a wash).
+Earnings over $2,100 were taxed at the parent’s tax rate, but, moving forward, earnings will be taxed at the rate used for trust funds, representing an increase for all but those in the highest tax bracket (for whom it is a wash).

 - Teacher Supplies: Educators purchasing supplies for their classroom will still be able to deduct $250 worth of purchases.
 The House eliminated this deduction in their proposal, while the Senate sought to double the deduction to $500.
 The compromise version keeps the status quo with a $250 deduction, providing no additional incentive or disincentive to teachers to continue supplying their classrooms out of their personal funds.